-I use it a lot for my street and event photography, primarily with my Ricoh GR III, but also with my DSLRs occasionally.
-I copy the images from the camera onto my smartphone either via WiFi or a card reader.
-Then, I import the photos into Lightroom CC and start editing.
-After a short while, I have an edit ready to be shared if I choose to.
-And the next time I open up Lightroom on my desktop, the image and its edits are there, in original quality.
+After a short while, I have an edit that is ready to be shared if I choose to.
+And the next time I open up Lightroom on my desktop, the image and its edits are there, in original quality!

 Browser Access and Sharing

-For the first time in the history of advanced editing software, Lightroom CC is available from your browser as well.
-To be fair, it’s slow (because of raw file sizes), and quite unresponsive, but it at least exists.
+Lightroom CC is available from your browser as well.
+To be fair, it’s slow (because of RAW file sizes).
+And it’s quite unresponsive.
+But it at least exists.

 As a multi-platform editing and photo management suite, Lightroom CC currently has no direct competition.

-Lightroom Classic CC, the original version, is probably better for you if you’re working with huge catalogs and need more extensive batching, filtering, and importing options.
+Lightroom Classic CC, the original version, is probably better for you if you’re working with huge catalogs.
+It’s more adept if you need more extensive batching, filtering, and importing options.

-Lightroom CC is an excellent application, with a few non-fatal flaws.
-I’d love it if it was slightly more customisable (allowing to remove tutorials, for instance).
+Lightroom CC is an excellent application with a few non-fatal flaws.
+I’d love it if it was slightly more customizable.
+(Allow you to remove tutorials, for instance).

 But overall, this application is an excellent choice for a large audience of photographers.
 It surpasses Lightroom Classic in practicality for many use cases.